 Can I request a friend to be on my daughter’s team?

-We will do our best to honor a friend request.
+We will do our best honoring a friend request.

 Do parents bring snacks/drinks for game days?